ThomasDev-de/bs-select/README.md

 `$.fn.bsSelect`

-This jQuery plugin converts a simple select element into a bootstrap dropdown element.
-It offers numerous options, methods and events for further processing.
-It was developed on the basis of jQuery 3.6, Bootstrap 5.3 and Bootstrap icons.
+This jQuery plugin enhances standard `<select>` elements by converting them into fully-featured Bootstrap dropdown components.
+It provides a wide range of customization options, methods, and event hooks for seamless integration and extended functionality.
+The plugin is built using **jQuery 3.6**, **Bootstrap 5.3**, and **Bootstrap Icons**, ensuring compatibility and modern design standards.
 ## table of contents

 - [Requirements](#requirements)